 Modified:

 The option line: # AC (Hz S DB R 50 FC 1 0) specifies the units and the format line: % F n11x n11y n21x n21y n12x n12y n22x n22y, gives the order for the data in the lines to follow.
 It is convenient to associate the variables used in the Amplifier2 model with those of the AmplifierS2D model, but it is not required.
+The option line is similar to the original except for the FC 1 0 term.
+The general expression is given by FC m b where Fout = m*Fin + b.
+In our specific case, m=1 and b=0 indicating a non-frequency translating device.

 Compression data is appended after the small signal data as described below.
 There are seven mutually exclusive formats for expressing large signal response in an S2D file, each corresponding to one type of GCOMP block.
 We suggest the GCOMP6 format which allows specifying IP3 and P1dB, Psat and Comp_Sat simultaneously.
 GCOMP6 requires knowledge of the saturated properties of the amplifier which are not always specified but are easily measured or estimated.